dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 **Figure 5**: Sign in by an administrator.

-The member-add component (Code 16) accepts the members argument (Code 14) that becomes the members property of the MemberAdd class (Code 17).
+The x-member-add component (Code 16) accepts the members argument (Code 14) that becomes the members property of the MemberAdd class (Code 17).

-**Code 16**: member-add component.
+**Code 16**: x-member-add component.

 {% highlight html %}